Vita Gazette

 Upper Agora and Basilica

-It was built by Emperor Augustus and is the place where official meetings and stock exchange transactions are held.
-The Agora was the commercial and cultural center of the city.
+Emperor Augustus built it, where official meetings and stock exchange transactions are held.
+The Agora was the commercial and cultural centre of the city.
 It is an area of 110 meters by 110 meters, open in the middle, surrounded by arcades and shops.

 Gate of Heracles

-This gate, built at the end of the Roman era, transformed the Curetes street into a pedestrian path.
-It got this name because of the reliefs of Heracles, the God of power, on its front.
+This gate, built at the end of the Roman era, transformed Curetes Street into a pedestrian path.
+It got its name because of the reliefs of Heracles, the God of power, on its front.

 Monumental Fountain

 The square in front of the Odeion is the “State Agora” (Upper Agora) of the city.
-In the center was the temple of the Egyptian gods (Isis).
+In the centre was the temple of the Egyptian gods (Isis).
 The Monumental Fountain, built by Laecanus Bassus in 80 BC, is located in the southwest corner of the State Agora.
-From here it is possible to reach Piazza Domiziano and structures such as the Pollio Fountain, the Temple of Domitian, the Monument to Memmio and the Gate of Heracles are grouped around this square.
+From here, it is possible to reach Piazza Domiziano, and structures such as the Pollio Fountain, the Temple of Domitian, the Monument to Memmio and the Gate of Heracles are grouped around this square.

 Trajan’s Fountain

 It is one of the two-story monuments on the street.
-The globe seen under the feet of the statue of the emperor Trajan, standing in the center, symbolizes the world.
+The globe symbolizes the world, seen under the feet of the statue of the emperor Trajan standing in the centre.

 Fontana Monumentale